athmangude/paperkit/Issues/pre-release-issues.md

 - [Closed] Replace all hero components in the pages with the reusable component
 - [Closed] add a navigation bar component.
 The navigation bar should match the current navigation bar.
 It should take in a `title` and `navigationComponents` props where title is the current page title and navigation components is a component with the navigation items which can be a container with buttons etc.
 - [Closed] Navigation bar should have a bottom border matching similar to the one used for buttons
+- [Closed] use our design system navigation bar across all pages
 - [Closed] Add the hero and navigation bar components to the documentation under layout and showcase

 ##### Lists